 Transit agencies and cities are looking toward public-private partnerships as a potential solution to provide transit connections where fixed-route transit may not be feasible given density, connectivity, or other land-use considerations.
-This webinar will explore four public-private partnerships across the U.S. that have used microtransit and partnerships with transportation network companies to meet various needs within their communities.
+This webinar explored four public-private partnerships across the U.S. that have used microtransit and partnerships with transportation network companies to meet various needs within their communities.

 Sharon Feigon, Executive Director, Shared-Use Mobility Center